klucky07/Booking-web/README.md

 - **Frontend**:
   - React.js
-  - Redux (optional, if used for state management)
   - CSS/Tailwind CSS for styling
 - **Backend**:
   - Node.js
   - Express.js
   - MongoDB (for database management)
 - **Others**:
-  - JSON Web Tokens (JWT) for authentication
+  - JSON Web Tokens (JWT) for authentication and cookies.
   - Axios for HTTP requests

 ## Run locally

-To run this project fork the project and clone it to your local machine and then follow the commands. setup your mongo url create a .env file and set you url with the name - MONGO_URL
+To run this project fork the project and clone it to your local machine and then follow the commands. setup your mongo url create a .env file in the backend folder and set your url with the name - MONGO_URL = "your database string here"

 for frontend